wareya/FunkshunL/README.md

 # FunkshunL
 FunkshunL is an esoteric programming language with no flow control and broken function call semantics.

+FunkshunL is quasi-turing-complete and has a working brainfuck interpreter (see main.fl).

 # Design

 FunkshunL is a tape language (like brainfuck) with no looping primitives.
 The only control flow primitives skip over the singular next instruction.
 Function calls exist, but only execute a single instruction in a statically-created function state object, rather than actually "calling a function".
 Also, this statically-created function state object is created at the call site, not the definition site.